-The district consists of the entire intact parcel that remains of the property historically associated with the house.
-The property boundaries are the same as in the 1938 Rural Property Inventory.
+The existing district consists of the entire parcel (now 2 parcels) that remain of the property historically associated with the house and barn that used to be on the property.
+The existing district boundaries are the same as the property had in the 1938 Rural Property Inventory.